 Top tip: Webinars can be ‘micro’.
-Paul Hodgkinson at Saha is planning on running short 15-minute webinars to cover specific, practical tips, alongside longer webinars to explain more complex concepts.
+A short 15-minute webinar could cover specific, practical tips, alongside longer webinars to explain more complex concepts.

 There’s a huge, recognised mental health challenge for everyone – working or not – in the current situation.
 Staff and volunteers working on the front line are suffering from understandable stress, anxiety and fear.
 Whilst those who have been furloughed may be socially isolated and anxious too.
 How do you support staff in such extreme circumstances?